Ppreawsr/Human-to-Robot-Motion/README.md

 2. Successfully implement : integrating human motion data into robotic arm motion through calculations of joint angles (q1, q2, q3) and implemented noise reduction techniques plus trajectory to ensure smooth transitions.

-**Limitation to be improved**
+3. Successful visualization of angular velocity and effort-torque after inverse dynamic calculation in form of a graph, although improvement still needed for model integrations.

+**Issue and Suggestion for improvement**
 1. Singularities in the Robotic Arm Model
-   - Issue: Singularities in the model
+   - Issue: Singularities in the model from elbow's revolute joint.
    - Reason: Limitations in model's setup.
-   - Solution: Redesigning the model's joint orientations or different method for avoiding singularities.
+   - Solution: Redesigning/Optimization the model's joint orientations for avoiding singularities.

 2. Unsmooth Torque Graphs
    - Issue: Torque graphs lacked smoothness during rapid movements, although they remained realistic and consistent with human motion.